kashifsoofi/blog-code-samples/integration-test-mysql-with-testcontainers-go/README.md

 * Migrations Container - container to apply database migrations

 ## Database Container
 Let's start by adding a new file `containers.go` under `integrationtests` folder.
-If there are multiple tests feell free to add a separate `testhelper` directory to add common code.
+If there are multiple tests feel free to add a separate `testhelper` directory to add common code.
 When moving common code to separate package remember to make the types and methods public.

 We will create a struct `databaseContainer` and embed `mysql.MySQLContainer` from `testcontainers-go/modules/mysql` module.
 We would also add a `connectionString` for convenience.
 Then we will add a new method that would start the container and set the `connentionString` before returning to caller.
 ```go